DosWorld/dwed/README.md

 # DWED

-Text file editor and IDE for MS-DOS and 8086 CPU designed in modern style for a IBM XT-grade PC.
+Text file editor and IDE for MS-DOS and 8086/88 CPU (IBM XT-grade PC) designed in modern style.

 Main features: